alfa-meta/Microsoft-Azure-Notes/Microsoft Certified Azure Fundamentals Study Guide Exam AZ-900/Chapter 2 - Azure Core Services.md

 Region Pair - consists of two regions within the same geography.
 Updates are rolled out to regions serially, meaning only one region is updated at a time.
 	Region pair is only updated after the first one has been updated successfully.

-Data centre - individual data centre within a region host the serves and other infrastructure needed to host services within that region.
+Data centre - individual data centre within a region host the servers and other infrastructure needed to host services within that region.

 Availability zones - encompasses separate power, networking, and cooling, and it is intended to guard against data loss or outages caused by failures in any of those three categories.
 ### Resources and Resource Groups